The team behind The Colombian Coffee Co on curious customers, speciality coffees, and meeting the president of Colombia

 For him, the social enterprise aspect of what we do here is just as important as the coffee.
 Eduardo only works with small farmers from Colombia, who produce very special coffee, but it can be difficult for them to get it out to the wider world.
 It is very hard to take the idea of helping a community and turn it into a well-run business—but Eduardo has done that very well.

 For him, this is all about bringing the best of his country to a wider audience and helping the farmers back at home by doing so.
 Making sure that we are finding and selling the best coffee is something that Eduardo is very committed to.
 Every six months he goes back to Colombia for at least a month.
 He talks to the farmers about how things are going, what is good, and whether there’s anything new that would interest him.
 He is never still, he is always looking to improve what we do.
-In fact, we have recently started roasting our own coffee—it is all about getting the coffee to the customers at its absolute best.
+In fact, we roast our own coffee—it is all about getting the coffee to the customers at its absolute best.
 Anything else would be a disservice to the farmers who grow the beans.